 See our babysitting tax guide for parents to learn more about claiming expenses etc.

-You should write down any instructions or expectations for your babysitter while they're watching your kid.
-This can include stuff like your house rules, what time your kid needs to eat, how many hours they're allowed to watch TV, if they can have friends over, and anything else that you think needs explaining.
+You should write down any instructions or expectations for your babysitter while they're watching your child.
+This can include stuff like your house rules, what time your child needs to eat, how many hours they're allowed to watch TV, if they can have friends over, and anything else that you think needs explaining.

 If your child has any allergies or needs any medication, be sure to include a written list with those instructions too.

-You should also leave a list of emergency contacts including 911, poison control, and some people they can reach out to if they can't get ahold of you directly.
-Write down your full home address so they know where to request help to in case of an emergency too.
+You should also leave a list of emergency contacts including 911, poison control, and some people they can reach out to if they can't get a hold of you directly.
+Write down your full home address so they know where to request help in case of an emergency too.